Brandon Gill: 2024 U.S. House election

-Gill announced he would seek the Republican nomination in Texas' 26th congressional district, seeking to succeed retiring incumbent Michael Burgess.
+Gill announced he would seek the Republican nomination in Texas's 26th congressional district, seeking to succeed retiring incumbent Michael Burgess.
 Gill had moved to the district from New York City a year prior to Burgess announcing his retirement.
 Gill said that he would step back from his role as an editor for the D.C.
 Enquirer to run for office.
 He was endorsed by President Donald Trump and Texas Senator Ted Cruz.
 Gill won the primary with over 50% of the vote (without needing a runoff despite having ten opponents), before winning the general election.
 Gill said that he hoped to join the House Freedom Caucus if elected into office.
 Gill defeated Democratic nominee Ernest Lineberger III and Libertarian candidate Phil Gray in the general election with over 60% of the vote.